Vaggelis-Arg/FileSync-Systems/README.md

-# Network-File-System
+# Network FileSync System

 ## Overview

-Network File Sync (NFS) is a distributed file synchronization system that synchronizes directories using TCP sockets, worker threads and condition variables.
+Network FileSync System (NFS) is a distributed file synchronization system that synchronizes directories using TCP sockets, worker threads and condition variables.
 The system consists of three components:

 - nfs_manager: Coordinates synchronization tasks and manages worker threads.
 - nfs_client: Server that provides file listing, pulling, and pushing services.
 - nfs_console: User interface that sends commands to the manager over a TCP connection.

+**Note**: This system is designed to work across different machines with different IP addresses, as long as they can reach each other over the network.
+The manager, clients, and console communicate entirely over TCP sockets, so you can run each component on separate computers—even in different subnets—by specifying the correct hostnames or IPs.

 <div align="center"> <img src="assets/nfs-image.png" alt="NFS-System" width="500"> </div>